World leaders slap sanctions on the Kremlin over invasion

 The new U.S. sanctions also targeted the military and financial institutions of Belarus, Ukraine’s neighbor to the north.
 Russia is using Belarus as a staging ground for troop movements into Ukraine.

-Separately, the U.N. is expected to vote Friday on a resolution condemning Russia and demanding the immediate withdrawal of all its forces.
-But Moscow is certain to veto the measure.
+Separately, the U.N.
+Security Council is expected to vote Friday on a resolution condemning Russia and demanding the immediate withdrawal of all its forces.
+But Moscow is certain to veto it.

 Highlighting a widening rift in superpower relations, China stood alone in failing to condemn the attack and instead accused the United States and its allies of worsening the crisis.